-Please see Item 18, "Financial Statements" for a list of the financial statements filed as part of this Transition Report.
+Please see Item 18, "Financial Statements" for a list of the financial statements filed as part of this registration statement.

-In Six-Month Fiscal Transition 2004, we did not receive revenue from exports.
+In fiscal year 2004, we did not receive revenue from exports.

 We have not been involved in any material legal or arbitration proceedings, including bankruptcy, receivership or similar proceedings, other than our litigation with CBI described in Item 4.A., "Information on the Company-History and development of the Company."
 To our knowledge, there has been no proceedings with third parties which may have, or have had in the recent past, significant effects on our financial positions or profitability.